 The emerald shape has broad and flat surfaces, and cut corners like a square.

-It’s worth to mention that there are more other less-known shapes in diamonds industry, like Trillion cut, Asscher and others, but we just mentioned the most famous shapes, for the full list, you can check here.
+It’s worth to mention that there are more other less-known shapes in diamonds industry, like Trillion cut, Asscher and others, but we just mentioned the most famous shapes, for the full list, check here.

 What is Diamond Cut Chart?
 How Diamonds Are Graded?